- Life & Money

-How to Make Your Money Last for Decades in Retirement
+How to Make Your Money Last in Retirement

-Building an ample cash reserve is key to stabilizing your income.
+Building an ample cash reserve is one key to stabilizing your income.
 As a rough benchmark, you want to hold about two years’ worth of your short-term cash needs in a savings account (or something similar).
 Holding two years of funds here gives you a financial buffer to help cover unexpected expenses or drastic changes in the market.

 Income from investments isn’t as predictable.
 Therefore, it’s best to sell investments in these accounts when the price is right.
 If the market is rising, for example, it might be a good time to sell a few investments to replenish your cash reserve before the next correction.
 Contrarily, if the stock market takes a deep dive and the value of investments has fallen significantly, you do not want to sell at depressed prices.
 Liquidating investments at low prices means you’ll need to sell more shares to fund your lifestyle, and that reduces the number of shares that will benefit during a recovery.
 Instead, during a deep market correction, it might make sense to dip further into your cash reserve or access cash value in a life insurance policy to fill your reserve bucket until the market rebounds.